Art Brut at Village Underground

 There is a Cocker-esque swagger about the singer; he captivated the crowd with his musings, though he is much louder and more abrasive in comparison.
 That is not to say he isn’t funny – at times it really was more like a well-received stand-up comedy gig – but there was a worry (noted even by Argos himself) that the gig was turning into the ”Eddie Argos blog”.
 After a drawn-out rant about Argos’ little brother and the Van Gogh Museum, the band left the stage, the suggestion hanging in the air for a minute that they might even dryly defy convention and eschew an encore.
 To their credit they came out again and performed another three songs to make for a lively crescendo, blaring celebratory track Formed a Band, as Argos cried out in astonishment: “Look at us we formed a band!”.

 There was more than a hint of irony in all of this: Art Brut thrive and indeed survive off it.

 Photos: Erol Birsen

-For further information about Art Brut and future events visit here.
+For further information and future events visit Art Brut’s website here.

 Watch the video for Emily Kane here: